Pflaumenkuchen, also known as zwetchgenkuchen. A German Plum cake made with ripe plums. Moist, sweet, spongy, and delicious!

 - Place all other ingredients into a bowl (apart from the plums), add the warm (not hot) melted milk/butter mixture and mix by hand until smooth.

-- Dust a working area with flour, knead dough again.
-Roll out onto the baking pan/tray.
+- Dust a working area with flour, knead the dough again.
+Roll out onto the baking pan.

-- Cover the dough with plum quarters and allow the dough to rise for about half hour - 1 hour.
-Then bake at 180C on a greased baking pan/tray for about 30 minutes or until golden brown.
-Remove from oven, allow to cool, then sprinkle with caster sugar.
+- Top the dough with plum quarters and allow the dough to rise for about half an hour – 1 hour.